-Ever since moving to Córdoba two years ago, one of my favorite things to do has been to discover my adopted hometown’s amazing gastronomic scene.
+Ever since moving to Córdoba three and a half years ago, one of my favorite things to do has been to discover my adopted hometown’s amazing gastronomic scene.
 Bigger cities like Seville and Madrid might get all the credit, but Córdoba is easily a great foodie city in its own right.
 From traditional Spanish cuisine to modern international fare, you can find it all here.
 These are just a few of my favorite places to eat in Córdoba—whether you’re here for just a day or plan on staying for life (*raises hand* hi), hopefully you’ll find a place you’ll love!

 God bless Spanish people: they introduced me to the wonderful concept of second breakfast.
 Many people will eat something small first thing in the morning, then go out for coffee and a tostada with their coworkers around 10 or 11.

 Then, a few hours after lunch, it’s time for another coffee break, this time usually with something sweet.
 Merienda, or the afternoon snack, usually takes place around 6 p.m., when cafes around the country fill up with locals devouring pastries and churros.
 And although Córdoba recently inaugurated its first Starbucks, try to resist the temptation of familiarity and support one of these great local spots instead!

 When I lived in the city center, my go-to place for breakfast or a sweet pick-me-up was Pastelería La Sultana (Calle Cronista Salcedo Hierro, 6).
 Now that I live across the bridge, I love Sabor Moreno (Avenida Campo de la Verdad), a cute little neighborhood cafe that has become a local favorite in the few short years it’s been open.
 Both have delicious homemade pastries, a cozy ambiance, and are just far enough away from the touristy areas to feel nice and authentic.

 For something beyond the typical Spanish coffee-and-toast-or-pastry, La Tortuga (Calleja Barqueros, s/n) is an adorable little cafe with great variety.
 And if you’re a brunch fan, you can’t go wrong with Maddow (Calle Cardenal Gonzalez, 44) a cute and colorful little cafe tucked away down a side street near the Mezquita.